 Jacobs Media Group owns a variety of leading UK hospitality publishing brands including trusted brands like Travel Weekly and the Caterer.
 Travel Weekly, started in 1969, is an authority in the hospitality sector in the UK keeping readers informed on the latest trends, giving travelers more information on exciting destinations, sharing the latest news in the industry, and providing travel agencies tips on how to market to the latest trends.
 The Caterer is the largest hospitality magazine in the UK giving analysis on the industry, monthly reviews of restaurants, spotlights of important players in the industry.
-The Caterer highlights the work of some of the most notable British chefs, from Gordon Ramsay to Jamie Oliver to Mary Berry.
 With around 400,000 monthly visitors for Travel Weekly alone, the Jacobs Media Group was limited by an overly complicated tech stack and an outdated approach to content management.

-GraphCMS is just one part of the totally redesigned modern architecture to create a much more performant website.
-Travel Weekly began the lengthy task of creating the new architecture which included a homebrew database and middleware that pushed the data to the newly designed website.
+GraphCMS is just one part of the redesigned modern architecture to create a much more performant portal.
+The new architecture which included a homebrew database and middleware that pushed the data to the newly designed website.
 The team chose to host the architecture on AWS and build using the LAMP stack technologies.
 GraphCMS interacts directly with this core application that relays information from the CMS to be stored in Travel Weekly’s database application.

 The content team has more independence and flexibility.
 They are no longer limited to minor styling or developer availability.

 The great user experience when building the project schema; GraphCMS finds the sweet spot between having the necessary functionality and being overly opinionated on how to build the schema

 Simple, straightforward UI which requires very little onboarding for new users